 - Create any food or drink signs to show off ingredients and add a pro-host vibe.

 - Grilled Corn on the Cob

-- Mozzarella, Tomato & Basil Skewers
+- Mozzarella, Tomato & Basil Caprese Skewers

-- Dip for your veggie snacks
+- Dip for chips and veggies

 - Set out plates, utensils, plastic cups, chairs and tables.